 Another common misconception is that only practitioners working for a certificate of authorization (C of A) firm have an obligation to seal documents.
 This is false, since the obligation to use the seal on applicable engineering documents applies to all practitioners.

 7.1.7 Procedure

-The procedure for sealing documents is contained in section 53(4):
+The procedure for sealing documents is contained in Subsection (3) of Section 53: